What Is Ichthyosis?

 Ichthyosis can cause emotional issues, too.
 The scales can affect the way you look.
 People with this condition sometimes feel depressed and have low self-esteem.

-Men with ichthyosis are also at increased risk for:
+Men with ichthyosis are also at an increased risk of:

 Other complications include: